 Yellow orchid vine is a deceptively tough vine that sports charming clusters of orchid-shaped flowers and butterfly-shaped seed pods.
 Here’s how to plant and care for this Sonoran Desert native.

 It’s also called yellow butterfly vine, not because it attracts butterflies (which it does) but because its flowers are followed by papery seed pods shaped like butterflies.
-Pods start out lime green and then morph to reddish-brown as they mature.
+Pods start out lime green, becoming reddish-brown as they mature.

 Why I Like This Plant